merberich/nunchuck_hid/README.md

 ## Backlog

+- A PCB implementing the schematic
 - Remainder of `@todo`'s in this document
-- Provide electrical schematic for example hardware
-- Start versioning stuff
 - Better break out header for USB information (for interpreting on workstation)
 - Modify UsbGamepad (and rename appropriately) to act as a new generic device (not a gamepad).
   - Treat accelerometers as joysticks as well?
 Usages for generic sensors?